sustAGE: Smart environments for person-centered sustainable work and well-being (#826506) EU Horizon 2020 Research & Innovation Action (RIA)

 TAPAS: Training network on Automatic Processing of PAthological Speech (#766287) EU H2020 Marie Sklodowska-Curie Innovative Training Networks European Training Networks (MSCA-ITN-ETN:ENG)

 Runtime: 01.11.2017 – 31.10.2021

-Role: Principal Investigator, Co-Author Proposal
+Role: Co-Author Proposal

 Partners: IDIAP, Université Paul Sabatier Toulouse III, Universitair Ziekenhuis Antwerpen, FAU Erlangen-Nürnberg, Stichting Katholieke Universiteit, INESC ID, LMU Munich, Interuniersitair Micro-Electronicacentrum IMEC, Stichting het Nederlands Kanker Instituutantoni van Leeuwenhoek Ziekenhuis, Augsburg University, University of Sheffield, audEERING GmbH.